-Prior to this journey, we had taken two trains.
+Prior to this journey, we had taken two trains as part of our Trans-Siberian journey in China.
 We had boarded both of these as part of a huge queue/scrum.
 Ticket guards came out, the train went green on the departures board, the guards switched the ticket barriers on, started making loud speaker announcements and the mass swarmed forward to enter the platform.

 You can’t see the platforms from the waiting area, just a corridor, escalator or wall in front of you so it is always a slight surprise once you reach the platform to see that there is actually a train there.

 And so we return to the epic fail…)